TheGordon/NutriProof/README.md

-# GPT-4o & Wolfram Alpha Fact-Checking Assistant

-A powerful fact-checking system that utilizes GPT-4o to identify factual claims in text and Wolfram Alpha to computationally verify those claims.
+#Backend FactChecker

-## Features
+## Features/Workflow

-- **Automated Claim Identification**: Utilizes GPT-4o to extract factual claims from input text
+- Utilizes GPT-4o to extract factual claims from input text
-- **Intelligent Query Optimization**: Reformats claims into queries optimized for Wolfram Alpha
+- Reformats claims into queries optimized for Wolfram Alpha
-- **Computational Verification**: Processes claims through Wolfram Alpha for mathematical/factual accuracy
+- Processes claims through Wolfram Alpha for mathematical/factual accuracy
-- **Structured Data Output**: Generates JSON records of claims, verification steps, and results
+- enerates JSON records of claims, verification steps, and results
-- **Result Storage**: Maintains a timestamped history of all fact-checking operations
+- Maintains a timestamped history of all fact-checking operations

-## Getting Started

-### Prerequisites

-- Python 3.8+
-- Flask
-- OpenAI API key (included)
-- Wolfram Alpha API key (included)

-### Installation
+## Installation

 1. Clone the repository
 2. Install dependencies: